PolyPlugins/Settings-Class-for-Wordpress/README.md

 $test_plugin->init();
 ```

-Once activated you will not see Test Plugin under Settings -> Test Plugin in the backend of WordPress.
+Once activated you will now see Test Plugin under Settings -> Test Plugin in the backend of WordPress.

 You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).

-You can also download our [PSR4 WordPress Plugin Boilerplate](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) to give you a better understanding of composers autoloading.
+You can also download our [PSR4 WordPress Plugin Boilerplate](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) to give you a better understanding of composer's autoloading.

 # To-Do
 - Add switch toggle with additional options field